johnnyshields/japanese_names/README.md

 * `kanji`: The kanji name string to match.
 Regex syntax suppported.
 Either `:kanji` or `:kana` must be specified.
 * `kana`:  The kana name string to match.
 Regex syntax suppported.
 * `flags`: The flag char or array of flag chars to match.
 Refer to [ENAMDIC documentation](http://www.csse.monash.edu.au/~jwb/enamdict_doc.html).
-Additionally constants `JapaneseNames::Enamdict::NAME_FAM` and `JapaneseNames::Enamdict::NAME_GIV` may be used.
+Additionally constants `JapaneseNames::Enamdict::NAME_SURNAME` and `JapaneseNames::Enamdict::NAME_GIVEN` may be used.

 Note that romaji data has been removed from our `enamdict.min` file in the compression step.
 We recommend to use a gem such as `mojinizer` to convert romaji to kana before doing a query.